Writing ecological surveys to inform the planning

 Guidance for developers: protecting the River Avon SAC

-Guidance for developers - HRA and Mitigation Strategy for Salisbury Plain SPAClose
+Guidance for developers - HRA and Mitigation Strategy for Salisbury Plain SPA

-The consultant ecologist will carry out the agreed surveys at the appropriate time of year, in line with recognised species and habitat survey guidelines.
+The consultant ecologist will carry out the agreed surveys at the appropriate time of year, in line with species and habitat survey guidelines as recognised by the appropriate industry.
+Guidelines can be found via the search facility of the CIEEM website.
 The appropriate time of year document can be found in the download section.

 The developer should be aware of the contents of these documents but should also be guided by the consultant ecologist as to the optimum timing of surveys and the number of surveys required for each species as adequate to inform the planning application.